UoMResearchIT/matlab-novice/episodes/06-cond.md

 ## True and False Statements

-The conditions we have tested above evaluate to a logical value:
+The operations we tested above evaluate to a logical value:
 `true` or `false`.
 However these numerical comparison tests aren't the only values which are `true` or `false` in MATLAB.